chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

  hour...".
  Here we are after two months of work with the public release of:

- * `ID3TagEditor`, a pure Swift framework (only Apple `Foundation` framework dependencies) to read/modify ID3 tag of your mp3 files with support for the following Apple platforms: macOS, iOS, watchOS and macOS (so the entire Apple ecosystem :grin:)
+ * `ID3TagEditor`, a pure Swift framework (only Apple `Foundation` framework dependencies) to read/modify ID3 tag of your mp3 files with support for the entire Apple ecosystem (macOS, iOS, watchOS) and Linux :heart_eyes:
  * `Mp3ID3Tagger`, a native macOS app written in Swift using the reactive programming paradigm and in particular its Rx (Reactive Extensions) variant with the frameworks RxSwift and RxCocoa (Rx????!?!?!?
 WHAT?!?!?!? :cold_sweat:).